Meharab/Zero-Knowledge/README.md

 * [Screenshots](https://github.com/Meharab/Zero-Knowledge/tree/main/Screenshots)

 # 7. Is the new design better than having separate `confirmReceived` and `refundSeller`?
 Why or why not?
-The conditions of new design is a vulnerable to attack because of the `modifier`.
-The condition requires
+The conditions of new design is a vulnerable to attack because of the `State modifier` has to be `LOCKED`.
+So, in case of buyer's condition we cannot update the state otherwise the seller can't access the function.
+So, if buyer wants he can attack the contract by calling the `completePurchase` over and over until the contract has no `wei/ether` in it.
+So, the new design is not better than having separate `confirmReceived` and `refundSeller`.

 # 8. Comprehend a simple `Hello World` circuit.
 find the answer in following folder: